*Post updated December 2021

 Delicious Sausage and Spinach Breakfast Muffins

 I used whole sausages because that’s all I had on hand.
 You can purchase loose sausage meat (not put in casings), but really, if you have regular sausages, simply cut the casings and remove the meat.
 I make them into tiny little bits, almost like a sausage meatball.
 No big deal and easy to do.
-Get a nice brown on the sausage (the crust always adds a nice texture and a deeper flavor).
+Get a nice sear on the sausage in a skillet (the crust always adds a nice texture and a deeper flavor).

 A few minutes (5 or so) before the baking time is up, crown those little gorgeous parcels with cheese.
 Let the cheese get all melty and ooey gooey.
 Heck, add a bit more extra cheese if you’re feeling fancy or generous.
 It’s worth it.